aosabook/500lines/modeller/chapter.md

 to be independent from its location in the scene.

 ### User Interaction
-Now that our modeller is capable of storing and displaying the scene, we want the user to be able to interact with `Scene`.
-We need capabilities to change the viewing perspective of the scene, and to add new Nodes and modify Nodes in the scene.
+Now that our modeller is capable of storing and displaying the scene, need to build a way to interact with it.
+There are two types of interactions that we need to facilitate.
+First, we need capabilities to change the viewing perspective of the scene.
+Since we abstracting a 3-dimensional scene for viewing on a 2-dimensional screen, we need to be able to change the angle and direction that we're viewing the scene from.
+Secondly, we need to be able to add new Nodes and to modify Nodes in the scene.

+To enable user interaction, we need to know when the user presses keys or moves the mouse.
+Luckily, the Operating System already knows when these events happen.
+GLUT allows us to register a function to be called whenever a certain event occurs.
+All we need to do is write functions to interpret key presses and mouse movement, and tell GLUT to call those functions when the corresponding keys are pressed.
-In order to facilitate user interaction, we need to build mechanisms to listen to Operating System events such as keypresses and mouse movements, to interpret these events, and apply the intended actions to the scene.
+Once we know keys the user is pressing, we need to interpret the input and apply the intended actions to the scene.
 The logic for listening to operating system events and interpreting their meaning is encapsultated in the `Interaction` class.
 The `Viewer` class, which drives the scene and the rendering, owns the instance of `Interaction`.
-The `Interaction` class registers all of the `glut` callbacks to be notified of system events.
+The `Interaction` class uses GLUT to register functions to be called when a mouse button is pressed (`glMouseFunc`), when the mouse is moved (`glMotionFunc`), when a keyboard button is pressed (`glKeyboardFunc`), and when the arrow keys are pressed (`glSpecialFunc`).
+We'll see the functions that handle input events shortly.

 `````````````````````````````````````````` {.python .numberLines}
 # interaction.py,